charisheylen22/01-bundesliga-wrapped-aws-world-cup-project/README.md

 ---

-## 🙌 Acknowledgments
+## Acknowledgments

 - Inspired by Spotify Wrapped
-- Built with ❤️ for football fans
+- Built with heart for football fans
 - Powered by AWS and AI
+- author : Charismata DIANGANZI